mjsolidarios/mjsolidarios/README.md

 I'm a freelance developer and a 3D Artist.
 I also work as a part-time instructor in our school.

 ### 🌱 Frameworks and tools I’m currently learning ...
-ReactJS / React Native,  Flutter, Godot, Unreal Engine, Blender3D, Substance3D
+ReactJS,  Flutter, Godot, Unreal Engine, Blender3D, Substance3D

 ![alt text](https://raw.githubusercontent.com/mjsolidarios/mjsolidarios/master/tools.svg "Tools")